-weights proposed by Chateauneuf, Eichberger, and Grant (2007), the standard parameterizations cannot simultaneously fit our estimates of Φ_1 and Φ_2 , because these parameterizations imply that the ratio of second-prize to jackpot expected value semi-elasticities must be significantly larger than what we estimate, and in fact larger than 1.
-However, we show that the neo-additive decisionweight function axiomatized by Chateauneuf, Eichberger, and Grant (2007) matches our estimated semi-elasticities.
+weights at lower prize levels, we must impose assumptions about their shape.
+We therefore consider a variety of standard parameterizations proposed previously in the literature on prospect theory and probability weighting (Goldstein and Einhorn, 1987; Tversky and Kahneman, 1992; Prelec, 1998; Chateauneuf et al., 2007), although we do not literally interpret these weights as being functions (only) of probabilities.
+As we show in Supplementary Appendix F.1, with the exception of the "neo-additive" weights proposed by Chateauneuf et al. (2007), the standard parameterizations cannot simultaneously fit our estimates of $\Phi_1$ and $\Phi_2$ , because these parameterizations imply that the ratio of second-prize to jackpot expected value semi-elasticities must be significantly larger than what we estimate, and in fact larger than 1.
+However, we show that the neo-additive decision-weight function axiomatized by Chateauneuf et al. (2007) matches our estimated semi-elasticities.
 We use the neo-additive form to specify the lower prize decision weights in our structural model.
 As we show below, our welfare results are not sensitive to this assumption: they remain very similar if we instead set lower prize decision weights equal to objective probabilities.

-The intuition for the Chateauneuf, Eichberger, and Grant (2007) decision-weight function is that the best outcome (here, jackpot) and the worst outcome (here, winning nothing) receive the most attention, and thus particularly high decision weights.
+The intuition for the Chateauneuf et al. (2007) decision-weight function is that the best outcome (here, jackpot) and the worst outcome (here, winning nothing) receive the most attention, and thus particularly high decision weights.
 But because the weights on all outcomes must add up to one, all other outcomes receive less weight than their objective probabilities.
-For a given set of probabilities, this weighting function is discontinuous at the endpoints $\pi = 0$ and $\pi = 1$, and linear on the interval (0,1), with intercept b_0 and slope b_1 .
-However, the decisionweight function is cumulative, and the weights can change as the set of outcomes and associated probabilities changes.
-For example, simply splitting the jackpot into two (approximately) equal prizes will not alter the how the lottery is valued.
-See Appendix F.1 for details.
+For a given set of probabilities, this weighting function is discontinuous at the endpoints $\pi = 0$ and $\pi = 1$ ,